waharnum/dockpad/README.md

 - `git merge dockpad/master`
 - `./dockpadctl project-init`

+## Local Development

+- prereqs: running docker-machine
+- start the development container: `./dockpadctl dev-start`
+- make changes to anything in the `/src` directory and site will rebuild while running
+- if you change `site-structure.json`, restart the container to pick up the changes: `./dockpadctl dev-restart`
+- can destroy the development container when done: `./dockpadctl dev-destroy` (does not affect directories on host)
+- follow the docpad log in the container: `./dockpadctl dev-log`

+## Updating from changes to docs-template
+- `./dockpadctl project-update`

+## Creating a static site container
+- prereq: running development container
+- `./dockpadctl publish-package`

-Refer to https://github.com/jhung/docs-template for information about working with the docpad setup
+Refer to https://github.com/jhung/docs-template for information about working with docpad itself